 It’s a Small World

 A visit to Magic Kingdom wouldn’t be complete with a stop at It’s a Small World.
 While this may be Disney’s most well-known ride, there is hardly ever a wait!
-And as a special treat for Walt Disney World’s 50th Anniversary in 2021, It’s a Small world will get new characters in each country.
+This easy ride is a must-do simply because it’s a wonderful storytelling ride that is the epitome of what Walt Disney himself, hoped to share.

 Dole Whip at Aloha Isle